Oceanir

 Picarta has a geolocation API.
 Google Lens is free.
 Neither gives you evidence.

 If you need programmatic geolocation, Picarta's API is a real option but stops at a pin.
 If you need to know what is in a photo, Google Lens is free and excellent but gives no coordinates.
-Oceanir combines API access with evidence depth: structured coordinates, visual anchors, and alternative candidates in a single self-serve subscription.
+Oceanir combines reviewed API access with evidence depth: structured coordinates, visual anchors, and alternative candidates.

 Run a free D1 scanRead the API docs